-- 6.9 There is a small encroachment into the RPA of T2; this encroachment equates to 5% and is therefore assessed to be within acceptable levels.
+6.9 There is a small encroachment into the RPA of T6; this encroachment equates to 0.7% and is therefore assessed to be within acceptable levels.
 This is a healthy tree which will tolerate this small amount of root loss and recover quickly.
+The new building is also set further from this tree than the existing house and therefore the tree will benefit from space for new root growth in this area.

-There is already a pavement in the area where the new dropped kerb will sit and therefore the additional excavation will be minimal.
-The new dropped kerb is also at a range from the tree where no significant (over 25mm diameter) roots will be present. - 6.10 The proposed new structure is situated outside of the assessed RPAs of all of the other trees proposed for retention, therefore these trees pose no below ground constraints on the new structure or vice versa.
+6.10 The proposed new structures are situated outside of the assessed RPAs of all of the other trees proposed for retention, therefore these trees pose no below ground constraints on the new structures or vice versa.